 Daily Announcements

-Today’s Lunch: Tater Tot Casserole, Corn, Fruit, and Milk
+Today’s Lunch: Chicken Bacon Ranch Flatbread, Side Salad, Fruit, and Milk

-Tomorrow’s Breakfast: Pancake Sandwich or Cereal/Cheese Stick, Fruit, Juice, Milk
+Tomorrow’s Breakfast: Apple Frudel, Cereal/Pop Tart, Fruit, Juice, Milk

 NEW: